Frequently Asked Questions

 We hope you will feel welcome when you come to Pavilion.
 Here are some of the frequently asked questions which might be helpful for you.
 If you would like to speak to someone before coming along please do not hesitate to contact us at the Church Office on 0121 458 1711.

 What time should I arrive?

-The Family Worship Service begins at 10.30am.
-We serve free tea and coffee before the start of the service from 10.00-10.20am, so we suggest arriving at least 15 minutes early so you have time to find a seat and get any information you might need.
+The earlier service starts at 9:15am and the Family Worship Service begins at 10.45am.
+We serve free tea and coffee before the start of the service from 10.00-10.30am, so we suggest arriving at least 15 minutes early so you have time to find a seat and get any information you might need.

 What should I wear?

 We are a relaxed and welcoming church.
 Please wear whatever you feel comfortable in.